Eschatologue/CM_wiki/docs/spells/description/b.md

 A thin sheet of flames shoots forth from you.
 Each creature in a 15-foot Cone makes a Dexterity saving throw, taking 3d6 Fire damage on a failed save or half as much damage on a successful one.

-Flammable objects in the Cone that aren’t being worn or carried start burning.
+Flammable objects in the Cone that aren't being worn or carried start burning.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 1.